Anup-maurya/Python-Projects/Readme.md

 ### 5. 👇🏻Create Pull Request
 ###### At this point, you are ready to make a pull request to the original repository.
 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

-## 👑 👑 Hurray!!!
+### 👑 👑 Hurray!!!
 You just got closer to completing your hacktoberfest challenge. 😃

 🎩 Check your Hacktoberfest Contribution status at: 🙅🏼‍♂️
-<a href="https://hacktoberfest.com" target="blank">hacktoberfest.dom</a>
+<a href="https://hacktoberfest.com" target="blank" >hacktoberfest.com</a>

 </br>

-# 😎🙏 Thanks to Our Awesome [Contributors](https://github.com/Anup-maurya/Hacktoberfest-2022/blob/main/Contributors.md) 🙏😎
+# 😎🙏 Thanks to Our Awesome [Contributors](https://github.com/Anup-maurya/Hacktoberfest-2023/blob/main/Contributors.md) 🙏😎